shanmugammca06/retailstore/README.md

     **Format:** Ensure these files are placed in the src/main/resources directory of your project.

-4. Build and Run the Application
+# Build, Test, and Run the Application

-   4.1 Open a terminal or command prompt.
+1. Open a terminal or command prompt.

-   4.2 Navigate to the root directory of the project where `pom.xml` is located.
+2. Navigate to the root directory of the project where `pom.xml` is located.

     **Build:** Use Maven to build the project.
    ~~~